IvannCoder/X-Stream/docs/DATABASE_DESIGN.md

 ---

 ## 2. Design Principles
-* **Account Isolation & Authorization:** Every user-owned entity is anchored to `users.user_id` and authorized server-side.
+* Every user-owned aggregate is anchored to `users.user_id` and authorized server-side.
-* **Externalized Media:** Images, streaming segments, and medical documents live in private object storage; only non-guessable object keys and metadata are stored in PostgreSQL.
+* Images and stream media live in private object storage; only non-guessable object keys and metadata are stored in PostgreSQL.
-* **Controlled Vocabularies:** Machine codes (roles, order status, medical status) use constrained values or lookup tables to prevent data corruption.
+* Controlled vocabularies use lookup constraints where product-managed values may change.
-* **Audit & Traceability:** All records maintain precise UTC timestamps using `timestamptz`.
+* Soft archive is supported for inventory and profile items; permanent deletion is a separate confirmed operation.
-* **UUID Primary Keys:** Primary keys use UUIDs (`uuid_generate_v4()`) to avoid exposing sequential numeric identifiers in public API routes.
+* Timestamps use `timestamptz` and are written in UTC.
-* **Data Privacy Compliance:** Sensitive medical logs are soft-archived and restricted via strict role-based access control (RBAC).
+* Primary keys use UUIDs (`uuid_generate_v4()`) to avoid exposing sequential identifiers.

 ---